 How many versions of Gaston Leroux’s classic novel are out there?
 I’ve always loved the basic premise of Leroux’s story — a sort of Beauty & the Beast for adults — and I’m pretty sure I’ve watched at least a dozen adaptations.
 This TV version has always escaped me, though.
 I finally watched the whole thing and I thoroughly enjoyed it.

-This lavishly produced TV mini-series was directed by Oscar-winning British director Tony Richardson (Tom Jones).
-The teleplay, written by Arthur Kopit and based on his unproduced stage musical Phantom, has more-opera-than-phantom, so this is closer to Andrew Lloyd Webber’s immensely popular Broadway show than to Lon Chaney’s unforgettable 1925 horror masterpiece.
+The TV mini-series was directed by British director Tony Richardson (Tom Jones).
+The teleplay, written by Arthur Kopit and based on his unproduced stage musical Phantom, has more-opera-than-phantom, so this is closer to Andrew Lloyd Webber’s popular Broadway show than to silent star Lon Chaney’s 1925 horror masterpiece.

 Kopit’s Phantom of the Opera reinterprets the title character as a tortured romantic hero.
-Interestingly, Kopit wrote the play before Webber’s famous musical debuted on the stage so Kopit not Webber should be credited with turning the famous horror tale into a romantic melodrama with music.
+Interestingly, Kopit wrote the play before Webber’s famous musical debuted on the stage, so Kopit, not Webber, should be credited with the idea of turning Gaston Leroux’s legendary horror tale into a romantic melodrama with music.

-Originally a NBC two-night event, Leroux’s classic benefits from the longer format.
+Originally an NBC two-night event, Leroux’s classic benefits from the longer format.
 While a little slow in places, I appreciated the fact that characters and situations are nicely fleshed out.
-As I said before, I’ve seen many versions of the tale but for my money this is the one that best humanizes the title character.
+As I said before, I’ve seen many versions of the tale, but for my money, this is the one that best humanizes the iconic title character.

-The ending is incredibly touching.
-Another thing I liked about the mini-series is that it was filmed inside the Opéra Garnier in Paris.
+Another thing I liked about the mini-series is that it was filmed inside the Opéra Garnier in Paris, France.
 The old and luxurious structure does add to the show’s overall atmosphere of Gothic romanticism.
-Oscar-winning composer John Addison’s (Tom Jones and The Seven-Per-Cent Solution) incidental music is lovely too (this is his last music score).
+Oscar-winning composer John Addison’s (The Seven-Per-Cent Solution and A Bridge Too Far) incidental music is lovely, too (this is his last music score).
+In addition to all that, the ending is incredibly touching.

 Charles Dance is an excellent Phantom.
-We never see his face and Dance has to rely excursively on his voice and body to convey emotions.
-Dance is very tall and imposing (6′ 3″ to be exact) and has a wonderful voice so I never felt that I needed to see his face to connect with him.
-Teri Polo is fine as Christine.
+We never see his face, and Dance has to rely excursively on his voice and body to convey emotions.
+Dance is very tall and imposing (6′ 3″ to be exact) and has a wonderful voice, so I never felt that I needed to see his face to connect with him.
+Teri Polo is lovely as Christine.

-In one of his last roles, Burt Lancaster (Elmer Gantry) shines as the Phantom’s friend and confidant — Lancaster’s old-school elegance is a welcome addition to the show.
+In one of his last roles, Burt Lancaster (Birdman of Alcatraz) shines as the Phantom’s friend and confidant — Lancaster’s old-school elegance is a welcome addition to the show.
 Ian Richardson (TV’s House of Cards) and Andréa Ferréol (The Last Metro) add some comic relief as the opera’s new managers.
 Jean-Pierre Cassel (Those Magnificent Men in their Flying Machines) plays Inspector Ledoux.

 Conclusions & Final Thoughts: